Illustration of DIY Wasp Prevention: How to Keep Wasps Out of Your Yard

 • check for yellowjacket activity in the ground

-• keep pets’ food indoors when possible
+• keep pet food indoors when possible

 What is the best DIY wasp prevention method?

 The best method is a combination of sanitation and exclusion.
 Remove food residue, secure trash, eliminate standing water, and seal sheltered nesting spots.
-No spray works as well as reducing what draws wasps in the first place.
+No spray works as well as reducing what attracts wasps in the first place.

 Do natural wasp repellents really work?